ayush-saran/Openlane_Workshop_VSD/README.md

 libs.tech - This contains files specific to the tools we'll be using for the purpose of end-to-end VLSI deisgn flow.

-The tools include - magic, yosys,
+The tools included are - klayout, magic, netgen, ngspice, openflow, qflow

 ![](Images/day1.11.PNG)